Lets Celebrate your Problems!

 And it got me thinking….
 It’s not just Louise.
 It’s all of us.

-Here are a few problems I’ve faced in the last couple of years alone:
+Here are a few problems I’ve faced in the years since I started this business

-- The venue for my annual live event telling me with only a few weeks to go that they’d double-booked and so I could no longer have the room
+- The venue for a live event telling me with only a few weeks to go that they’d double-booked and so I could no longer have the room

 - A Facebook Ads agency who merrily consumed £4,000 of my money and left me with practically nothing to show for it.